fkaduk/kobodeck/README.md

 /mnt/onboard/kobodeck/
 ```

-The last path is the default output directory
+The last path is the default article output directory
 (`Output.Path` in the config) - adjust if you changed it.

 ## Development